 How to get the Halloween Demon Disc EG hoops in Rocket League

-The free Demon Disc EG hoops are a great addition to this year’s Halloween Rocket celebration, but how do you get your hands on them?
+The free Demon Disc EG hoops are a great addition to this year’s Halloween celebration, but how do you get your hands on them?

 is, as we all know, filled to the brim with great items.
 Some are really expensive, while others are completely free.
 The item we’re talking about today falls into the second category – even though it looks pretty rad.
 We’re talking about the free Demon Disc EG tires in Rocket League, of course.